MetaMask/SIPs/SIPS/sip-32.md

 Currently, there is no standardized way for pre-installed Snaps to submit analytics or tracking events.
 This proposal aims to:

-- Enable pre-installed Snaps to reuse MetaMask’s event tracking infrastructure.
+- Enable pre-installed Snaps to leverage the client's event tracking infrastructure.

 - Ensure that event handling is controlled at the client level and conforms to security and privacy controls enforced by the client.